eliezerpujols/design-cases/_posts/2018-05-01-design-cases--case-01.md

 case_author_link: 'https://dribbble.com/victorozoria'
 case_image: /assets/img/cases_photos/pexels-photo-220147.jpeg
 case_problem: >-
-  Most people tend to be very clueless with the apartment keys', with their watch and other personal items.
+  Most people tend to be very forgetful about the apartment keys and other personal items.
 They really spend a lot of time trying to find those things.
 case_solution: >-
   A platform that allows people to find lost personal items even their pets in a very simple way.